Island-wide blackout hits Puerto Rico as residents prepare for Easter weekend

 “This is unacceptable,” said Josué Colón, the island's so-called energy czar and former executive director of Puerto Rico’s Electric Power Authority.

 It was not immediately clear what caused the shutdown, the latest in a string of major blackouts on the island in recent years.
-Gov. Jenniffer González, who was traveling, said officials were "working diligently" to address the outage.
+Gov. Jenniffer González, who cut her weeklong vacation short and was returning to the island on Wednesday night, said officials were "working diligently" to address the outage.

 Thousands of Puerto Ricans were fuming over the latest outage, with many renewing their calls that the government cancel the contract with Luma and Genera PR, which oversees generation of power on the island.